PatrickLaubscher/hexadice/README.md

 As only one instance of the class is used, I've limited the use of getting it and implemented only when I thought it was necessary.
 As I'm not completely familiar with singleton, I'm not sure if I can ask the instance less.

+### Back-office

+I've developped a back office in the intention to make more CRUD as I could.
+I've had some difficulties to implement dynamically the fields for categories, authors or illustrators as the game may have one or several of them.
+I wanted the admin user to be able to chose the number of field.
+The only solution I've found and based on my basic knowledges on JS was to make the choice of the number of fields before fill in the form.
+Quite not UX friendly in my opinion but it's working.
+In a parallel way, the update form of the game is quite working instead of regarding the update of features linked by the main table game on MANY to MANY connexion.
+My algorithm isn't working to update several features.
+I thought that maybe the easiest way was to get the actual values of the features in the form and after modify them, instead of let all the fields empty.
+The back-office include